• Skip to main content

 You can keep unused sauce for 5-7 days in an airtight container or jar in the refrigerator.
 If you’ve dipped gyoza or dumplings into the sauce, its best to disregard this after use

-I love seeing your creations and remakes, so be sure to tag @cookingwithayeh and share your Gyoza Dipping Sauce photo on Instagram so I can share the love.
+I love seeing your creations and remakes, so be sure to rate the recipe, comment and share your Gyoza Dipping Sauce photo on Instagram so I can share the love!

 Recipe